pcalouche/awtf/README.md

-# Automatic WebApp Testing Framework
+# Automated WebApp Testing Framework

 ##Background
 This is my attempt at an automatic web application testing framework that makes use of Cucumber and Selenium.
 In my job I got the opportunity to learn automatic web application test.
 I really liked learning what could be done with it and how much it can improve testing.
 I have tried to create a framework that serves as a good starting point to do automated UI testing on any type of web application.
 When learning these tools, I often ran across a lot of good examples, but not a lot in the way of putting it all together in a generic manner that any web application could use.